gaultier/blog/tip_of_the_day_6.md

 and we get the same output.

+---

+Note that we are doing very basic runtime inspection in this case, but we could also for example look at the hit rate of cache lookups, how much time inserting a new entry takes, etc. `bpftrace` and `dtrace` are really designed to be lightweight swiss-army knives.

 ## Addendum: Function arguments in bpftrace

 `bpftrace` reads neither debug information nor C headers by default so all function arguments are register sized, i.e. 64 bits on x86_64. `bpftrace` does not even know how many arguments the function accepts!